Saint Sofia Church, България - Things to Do in Saint Sofia Church

 Stroll Through Vitosha Boulevard and City Center

 Walk along Sofia's main pedestrian street, Vitosha Boulevard, lined with shops, cafés, and restaurants leading to the National Palace of Culture.
-The area combines modern shopping with historic architecture, street art, and vibrant café culture.
-This is the perfect way to experience contemporary Bulgarian urban life while admiring the city's architectural diversity.
+The area perfectly captures modern Sofia's energy while connecting major historical sites.
+Browse local boutiques, enjoy street performances, and experience the city's café culture.

 Getting There